It’s really not a brain thing. Here’s the thing about your brain – it can only focus on one thing at a time.

 Now, both of these people’s brains are actually “speed dating.”
 Those brains are shifting focus rapidly, and both tasks get accomplished.

-There can be issues with these kinds multi-tasking.
-When the brain hops back and forth like this, focus is continually interrupted; and when focus is constantly interrupted, memory is negatively impacted.
+There can be issues with these kinds of multi-tasking.
+When the brain hops back and forth like this, the focus is continually interrupted; and when the focus is constantly interrupted, memory is negatively impacted.

 There are also simpler, slower types of multi-tasking.
 People may drive to work and listen to a podcast related to some professional development; with an earbud in, s/he may be (safely, we hope) on a conference call while continuing to drive.